Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Performance metrics of Bayesian Neural Networks

 For a binary classifier, the set of test events can be chosen as the set of all sets of datapoints with predicted probabilities of acceptance in interval $[p-\delta, p + \delta]$ for a chosen $\delta$, or alternatively $[0, p]$ or $[1-p, 1]$ for small datasets.
 The empirical frequency is given by:

-For multi-class classifiers, the calibration curve can be checked for each class against all the other classes independently.
+For multiclass classifiers, the calibration curve can be independently checked for each class against all the other classes.
 In this case, the problem is reduced to a binary classifier.

-Regression problems are slightly more complex, as the network will not output a confidence level, like a classifier, but a distribution of possible outputs.
+Regression problems are slightly more complex since the network does not output a confidence level, as in a classifier, but a distribution of possible outputs.
 The solution is to use an intermediate statistic with a known probability distribution.

-Assuming Independence between the $\vec{\hat{y}}$ for a large enough set of different, randomly selected, inputs $\vec{x}$, one can assume that the sum of normalized squared errors follows a chi-square law:
+Assuming independence between the $\vec{\hat{y}}$ for a sufficiently large set of different randomly selected inputs $\vec{x}$, one can assume that the normalized sum of squared residuals ($\text{NSSR}$) follows a Chi-square law:

-This allows attributing to each data point in the test set $T$ a predicted probability as the probability of observing a variance-normalized distance between the prediction and the true value equal or lower than the actual distance.
+This allows attributing to each data point in the test set $T$ a predicted probability that is the probability of observing a variance-normalized distance between the prediction and the true value equal to or lower than the measured NSSR.
 Formally, the predicted probability is computed as: